Apocentre/cross-devops/README.md

 create or replace database backup
 :use backup
 ```
-// in cypher-shell
-:use systerm
-create or replace database asd
-:use asd

 Notes
 ===
 - A very useful tutorial on setting up Cert Manager is